gabriel-rodriguezcastellini/SecurityModule/README.md

 # Security module

-.NET Core application through wich you can manage actions, modules, groups and users.
+.NET Core application through which you can manage actions, modules, groups and users.

 ## Status (GitHub Actions)